Ayaka Is in Love with Hiroko!: Drama

 A live-action television drama adaptation was announced on June 6, 2024.
 The series was produced by MBS TV as a part of its "Drama Tokku" programming block and directed by Nao Nomura, with Ayumi Shimo writing the scripts.
 The series stars Shiho Katō and Kanna Mori in the lead roles.
 It premiered on MBS TV and TV Kanagawa on July 4, and aired till August 23, 2024.
+The series was also made available for streaming on GagaOOLala.
 A second season was announced in April 2025, with most of the cast and staff reprising their roles from the first season.

-The second season is set to air on June 26.
+The second season aired on June 26.